joseguilherme-dev/panyart-api/README.md

 - User can register;
 - User can login;
 - User can logout;
+- User can reset his password after logged on;
-- User can reset his password;
+- User can reset his password if it has been forgotten;
+- User receives confirmation emails;
 - Staff can generate coins cards;
 - User can redeem coins cards;

 ---

 ## ⚙️ System Features: